clintoncheang/TCGPlayer_Price_Monitor_Project/README.md

 # TCGPlayer_Price_Monitor_Project

+# TCGplayer Dynamic Price Monitor

-A Python-based price monitoring tool that tracks selected products on TCGplayer and sends a Discord notification when a listing falls below a dynamically calculated target price.
+A Python-based price monitoring tool built in Jupyter Notebook that tracks selected products on TCGplayer and sends Discord notifications when a listing falls below a dynamically calculated target price.

-Instead of using a fixed price threshold, the monitor retrieves the current **TCGplayer Market Price** and automatically calculates the target price as a percentage of the market value.
+Instead of using a fixed threshold, the monitor retrieves the current **TCGplayer Market Price** and calculates the target as a percentage of that value.
 By default, an alert is triggered when the lowest available listing, including shipping, falls below **70% of the current Market Price**.

 ## Features